Red Cross says health and resource people face unabated assaults

 U.N.
 Humanitarian leader Mark Lowcock informed the council that after he commenced working on those issues over 30 years ago, “there was a broadly shared assumption that in maximum circumstances combatants could no longer attack aid workers.”

 Lowcock stated cooperation among civilian and military authorities is likewise essential, explaining that this has enabled the U.N.
-Humanitarian group of workers to run the sector’s most massive comfort operation for between 8 million and 10 million humans in Yemen inside the last 12 months.
+Humanitarian group of workers to run the sector’s most massive comfort operation for between 8 million and 10 million humans in Yemen over the last 12 months.